WilliamStam/CandidateProject/notes.md

 I did copy in the validators and some system stuff (collection / pagination) and /update/... - but they are definitely my work and not just copy-pasta from the web.

-I copied some of the docker related things
+I copied some of the docker related things tho.